Learn how to set up and manage projects in QuickBooks Online Plus.

 - Find the Projects section and select Edit ✎ to expand it.

-- Select Save and close your settings.
+- Select Save and then Done.

-Step 2: Create a project
+Step 2: Create a new project

 - Select the Projects menu.